TheoW03/TheoW03/README.md

 I enjoy prgramming, watching anine, I love Slice of life. and hanging with friends

-I know how write code in Python, JavaScript, HTML, CSS, Java, C#,C and know how to use Unity, Pygame,forge , Discords bot API and roblox studio basics.
+I code in Java,C#, JavaScript,python,HTML, CSS,C and know how to use Unity, Pygame, forge , Discords bot API and roblox studio basics.

 I love game dev. and want a career out of it.

-current project - interpter for school. and my minecraft clone.
+current project - a programming langauage. and my minecraft clone.

 also have a small interest in applied math